Her Campus Logo Her Campus Logo

 Bowling Green '26

-I am a sophomore at Bowling Green State University and am a Public Relations major.
+I am a junior at Bowling Green State University and a Public Relations major.
+I enjoy writing about what is going on in my life and my random thoughts.